Orange-OpenSource/pyDcop/docs/tutorials/dynamic_dcops.rst

 Currently pyDCOP has a partial implementation for these kinds of events, which are not yet available through the command line interface.

+Also, pyDCOP implementation *simulates* dynamic DCOPs, which allows evaluating algorithms (for resilient DCOP for example) but does entirely support a real dynamic behavior where events happen in the environment and are *sensed* at agent level.

+The consequence it that removing an agent can only be done through a scenario: if you manually remove an agent from the system
+(by stopping it's ``pydcop agent`` command) the computations will not be migrated and the system will malfunction.
+Supporting removal like this would require a distributed *discovery mechanism*, with *keep alive* messages, in order to be able to detect when an agent is not available.
+This mechanism is not (yet) implemented in pyDCOP and all events are injected through the orchestrator.

 Resiliency and replication
 --------------------------